Danny-Devs/vuesque/README.md

 # vuesque

-This template should help get you started developing with Vue 3 in Vite.
+This slim, futuristic Vue 3 template will provide you with some core tools like the Vue router, the Vue store (Pinia, the latest recommended version), and Tailwind (atomic CSS framework).
+It also comes with reactivity transform turned on, so you don't have to type '.value' over and over again.
+It also has automatic component importing, so you don't have to import your components by hand. should help get you started developing with Vue 3 in Vite.
 It's based on the 'npm i vue@latest' template.
 All the boilerplate HTML and CSS are stripped out, Tailwind CSS has been added and configured.
 Includes Pinia and Router.

 ## Recommended IDE Setup